-Either the coach or students can identify the criteria.
-Using set criteria will frame the discussion, research, and will end in a better decision.
-Examples: Is this project public?
-Does it create the kind of change we hope to bring about?
-Is it something we are excited about doing?
+This can be done by the coach or the students identify the criteria themselves.
+Criteria will frame the discussion, research, and will end in a better decision.
+Examples: How is this project public?
+What change do we hope to bring about?
+What are we excited about doing?
 Is this project "do-able" and "winnable"?

-- 3. What are the ground-rules for our deliberations? - Everyone will try to listen to and respect each others' views. - Everyone will have a chance to voice their opinions. - Everyone will try to separate the people from the problem.
+3. What are the ground-rules for our deliberations?

+- a.
+Everyone will try to listen to and respect each others views. - b.
+Everyone will have a chance to voice their opinions. - c.
+Everyone will try to separate the people from the problem.
 Often the personalities of the group become part of the decision making process.
-Reinforce the need to separate ideas from people (e.g., it is okay to criticize ideas, but not people). - Everyone will try to focus on interests, not positions.
+Reinforce the need to separate ideas from people (e.g. It is okay to criticize ideas, but not people). - d.
+Everyone will try to focus on interests, not positions.
 When negotiating, often people will establish their "bargaining position" (e.g. How much do you want?
 How about \$50.00?
 I can give you \$25.00.
 How about \$35? etc.).
 Instead of focusing on positions, try to keep in mind what each party's self-interests are in their proposals.
 This allows for greater possibilities of reaching a decision that benefits everyone.

-Method #1: Consensus
+METHOD #1: CONSENSUS

 Consensus is the process in which every member of the group agrees on the decision (unanimous).
-This is typically a process of talking about the issue until a consensus is reached (like a jury verdict).
+This is typically a process of talking about the issue until a consensus is reached.